scale-it/algo-builder/packages/web/README.md

 ### Example

 You can connect to `web` package in your react app by using different wallets.
+Currently supported wallets include:

 1.  ##### AlgoSigner:
     Create an instance of the `WebMode` class by passing `AlgoSigner` and the chain name.